 How Many Watts Does a 12V Fridge Use?

-The 12v RV fridge consumption is highly favorable.
+The 12v RV fridge power consumption is highly favorable.

-Instead of relying on 110V power, using the house batteries alone to control your fridge can remove the headache.
-With that said, 12V refrigerators tend to be considerably more expensive than ones that rely on 110V.
-So, you tend to pay upfront but save money during the full ownership period.
+Instead of relying on 110V power, using the house batteries alone to run your fridge removes the headache.
+With that said, 12V refrigerators often are considerably more expensive than 110V fridge models.
+So, you pay more upfront but save money during the full ownership period.

 Closing Thoughts

-The watts required by a reliable RV refrigerator need to be factored into a well-conceived energy plan.
+A well-conceived energy plan requires a realistic assessment of the watts required by a reliable RV refrigerator.
 After all, you’ll be powering other appliances at 110V and a few from the 12V house batteries too.
-So, more watts will be required to turn the fridge on and see it happily power up.
-Due to this, any generator needs to produce enough watts to handle the demand.
+So, more watts will be needed to turn the fridge on and see it happily power up.
+Due to this, any generator needs to produce excess wattage to handle the demand.